 RBC InvestEast offers two different categories of portfolios.
 The standard portfolio and the responsible investing portfolio, which are then further broken down into 5 basic types of portfolios depending on your risk tolerance.

 Both standard and responsible investing portfolios offer globally diversified ETFs, a management fee of 0.5%, and include having your account professionally rebalanced and managed by RBC InvestEase.
 The difference is in the types of ETFs that each portfolio focuses on.
-In a responsible investing portfolio, the focus will be on ETFs with high environmental, social and governance (ESG) factors and eliminate ETFs tied to companies involved in weapons, tobacco, or major controversies.
+In a responsible investing portfolio, RBC chooses ETFs with high environmental, social and governance (ESG) factors and eliminates ETFs tied to companies involved in weapons, tobacco, or major controversies.

-Whatever portfolio you choose, RBC states that their goal with both is to help you grow your money.
+Whatever portfolio you choose, RBC has the same goal: to help you grow your money.

 RBC InvestEase Performance